perseveranceLX/MIX/README.md

 Your Email MUST be set from a valid University account and MUST include the following text:*

-1. Subject: (DOL) Application to download the DOL Dataset
+1. Subject: (MIX) Application to download the MIX Dataset
 2. Name: your first and last name
 3. Affiliation: University where you work
 4. Department: your department